Affiliated Departments & Programs

 Courses Recently Taught

 Around us we see a vast, expanding universe of galaxies.
-The galaxies are composed of stars, some of which planets orbit.
-At least one of these planets in the universe is inhabited by an astoundingly complex set of living things.
+The galaxies are composed of stars, some of them orbited by planets.
+At least one of these planets is inhabited by an astoundingly complex set of living things.
 Where did all this come from?
-This course presents an overview of the formation and evolution of the universe, the solar system, planet Earth, and life on our planet.
-Astronomical observations, computer simulations and laboratory experiments will supplement lectures and readings.
+This course presents an overview of the formation and evolution of the universe, the solar system, planet Earth and life on our planet.
+Astronomical observations, computer simulations and laboratory experiments supplement lectures and readings.
 This course does not count toward the physics major.
 No prerequisite.

-This lecture course is a continuation of the calculus-based introduction to physics, PHYS 140, and focuses on the physics of the 20th century.
+This lecture course is the second in a three-semester calculus-based introduction to physics, focusing on the physics of the 20th century.
 Topics include geometrical and wave optics, special relativity, photons, photon-electron interactions, elementary quantum theory (including wave-particle duality, the Heisenberg uncertainty principle, and the time-independent Schrödinger equation), atomic physics, solid-state physics, nuclear physics and elementary particles.
 PHYS 145 is recommended for students who might major in physics and is appropriate for students majoring in other sciences or mathematics, particularly those who are considering careers in engineering.
-The course will be taught using a combination of lectures, in-class exercises, homework assignments and examinations.
+The course combines lectures, in-class exercises, homework assignments and examinations.
 Open only to first-year and sophomore students.
 This course is required for the physics major.
-Prerequisite: PHYS 140 and MATH 111 or permission of instructor and concurrent enrollment in PHYS 146 and MATH 112 or permission of department chair.
+Prerequisite: PHYS 140 and MATH 111 or equivalent and concurrent enrollment in PHYS 146 and MATH 112 or equivalent .
 Offered every spring.

 This lecture course is the third semester of the calculus-based introductory sequence in physics, which begins with PHYS 140 and PHYS 145.
 Topics include electric charge, electric and magnetic fields, electrostatic potentials, electromagnetic induction, Maxwell's equations in integral form, electromagnetic waves, the postulates of the special theory of relativity, relativistic kinematics and dynamics, and the connections between special relativity and electromagnetism.
-This course may be an appropriate first course for particularly strong students with advanced placement in physics; such students must be interviewed by and obtain permission from the chair of the Physics Department.
+It may be an appropriate first course for particularly strong students with advanced placement in physics and mathematics; such students must be interviewed by and obtain permission from the chair of the physics department.
 This course is required for the physics major.
-Prerequisite: PHYS 140 or equivalent and concurrent enrollment in PHYS 241 (upperclass students) or PHYS 141 (first-years) and MATH 213 or equivalent.
+Prerequisite: PHYS 140 or equivalent and concurrent enrollment in PHYS 241 (upper-class students) or PHYS 141 (first-years) and MATH 213 or equivalent.
 Offered every fall.

 This course begins by revisiting most of the Newtonian mechanics learned in introductory physics courses but with added mathematical sophistication.
-A major part of the course will be spent understanding an alternate description to that of the Newtonian picture: the Lagrange-Hamilton formulation.
-The course will also cover the topics of motion in a central field, classical scattering theory, motion in non-inertial reference frames and dynamics of rigid body rotations.
+A major part of the course is spent understanding an alternate description to that of the Newtonian picture: the Lagrange-Hamilton formulation.
+The course also covers the topics of motion in a central field, classical scattering theory, motion in non-inertial reference frames and dynamics of rigid body rotations.
 This counts toward the theoretical elective for the major.
 Prerequisite: PHYS 245 and MATH 213.
-Offered every other year.
+Offered every other fall.

 This course extends the formalism of quantum mechanics and applies it to a variety of physical systems.
-Topics covered may include atomic and molecular spectra, nuclear structure and reactions, NMR, scattering, perturbation theory, quantum optics, open system dynamics and quantum entanglement.
+Topics covered may include atomic and molecular spectra, nuclear structure and reactions, NMR, scattering, perturbation theory, quantum optics, open-system dynamics and quantum entanglement.
 This counts toward the theoretical elective for the major.
-Prerequisite: PHYS 360
+Prerequisite: PHYS 360.
+Offered every other spring.